The Score (2001 film): Production

 During the production, Marlon Brando repeatedly argued with Frank Oz and called him "Miss Piggy", the Muppet whom Oz played from 1976 to 2001.
 Brando's eccentric behavior on set included performing scenes in his underwear and, at times, refusing to be directed by Oz altogether, and having co-star Robert De Niro take over with Oz instructing via an assistant director, an allegation that Oz confirmed.
+During the scene where Brando and De Niro are sitting together, Brando asked for De Niro to direct the scene, as he hated Oz.
+De Niro was not prepared to direct, but stated afterwards that it turned out fine.
 "There was one scene—two days of shooting—when Marlon was too upset with me to act while I was on the set," Oz stated.
 "I watched from outside, with a monitor, and Bob was very good and acted as mediator between us."

 Screenwriter Scott Marshall Smith joined the crew late and received a writing credit.

-Oz downplayed the conflict after the film's release, taking unspoken note of the reported tension between himself and Brando on the movie's Montréal set:
+Oz downplayed the conflict after the film's release, taking unspoken note of the reported tension between himself and Brando on the movie's Montreal set:

 He's a very sweet, gracious—childlike in some ways—very, very humane, very complex person.
 But I can't say that we got along all the time.
 And it wasn't because he was difficult; it was a difficult situation.
 I don't want to do a puffery piece here, I want to be flat-out true: We had a difference in creative interpretation of the role.
 He felt one way, quite sincerely and earnestly, and I felt the other, and the producers backed me, which I'm grateful for, and Marlon did come around to my side.

 Oz later blamed himself for the tension and cited his tendency to be confrontational rather than nurturing in response to Brando's acting style.

 Home media

 The film was released on VHS and DVD on December 11, 2001.
+First Blu-ray release was August 31, 2010 and on October 11, 2022 it was released on Ultra HD Blu-ray.